robjhyndman/ctv-TimeSeries/README.md

 **Time Series Data**

+  - Data from Cryer and Chan (2010, 2nd ed) *Time series analysis with applications in R* are in the [TSA](https://cran.r-project.org/package=TSA) package.
   - Data from Hyndman and Athanasopoulos (2018, 2nd ed) *Forecasting: principles and practice* are in the [fpp2](https://cran.r-project.org/package=fpp2) package.